tambetm/allenAI/README.md

 Another important feature was that after each epoch we tested our model on Allen AI training set and included the accuracy in the file name of saved weights.
 This allowed to track much easier how the currently trained models are doing and which can be killed to make room for subsequent experiments.
 At some point we had 10 GPUs running different experiments.

+We used excellent [Keras toolkit](http://keras.io/) for implementing the model.

 ### How to run the training

 To run the training with deep model: